rzaunbrecher/curriculum-repo/HowToCodeComplexData/CourseSummary.md

 - Identification of functions that are candidates for abstraction
 - Design of abstract functions
 - Use of built-in abstract functions

+### Week 4: Generative Recursion
+- Identification of whether recursive functions use structural or generative recursion
+- Formulation of a termination argument for a recursive function
+- Design of functions that use generative recursion